felixyonathan/Asus-TUF-FX504GE-OpenCore/README.md

 - Please take care of your own MLB, Serial Number, and UUID.

 **Few Highlights**
-- ASUS Fn Keys (Few keys mapped incorrectly.
-No plan to fix yet).
+- ASUS Fn Keys (brightness keys mapped incorrectly.
+No plan to fix).
 - Trackpad not working (in progress.
 Using a USB mouse for now).
+- Audio: ALC255 (layout 3)

 **BIOS Settings**
 - Secure Boot: Disabled